dpdearing/android-gps-emulator/README.md

 Switching Port
 --------------

-android-gps-emulator by default on port 8080.
+android-gps-emulator runs by default on port 8080.

 The port can be changed by passing the desired port as a parameter when running the `.war`.